parpalak/rose/README.md

 # Rose
-This is a simple search engine with Russian morphology for content sites.
+This is a simple search engine for content sites with partial Russian morphology suppoort.
 It indexes your content and provides a full-text search.

 ## Requirements